Cyclists' Knee Pain

 Treatment - What You Can Do!

 To prevent further damage to the cartilage avoid exercises and activities, like cycling, that irritate the patella until the problem is corrected.
 If the cause of your pain is misalignment of the kneecap, selective exercises that strengthen the inner quadriceps muscles are recommended to straighten the movement of the patella over the femur.
 If improper bike fit has caused excess stress on the kneecap and femur, take corrective action and get your bike adjusted by a professional so it fits your body properly.
 Finally, if training issues are the cause, start cycling less intensely or for shorter distances and work up slowly to your desired level.

-Cold Compression works by interrupting and slowing nerve and cell function in the damaged area.
-This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged tissue and cells begin to break-down.
+Cold Compression works by interrupting and slowing nerve and tissue function in the damaged area.
+This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged tissue and so these tissues continue to break-down.

 By limiting the amount of damage done to your tissue, you limit the amount of healing that needs to occur.
 This is a very important step to treat your knee pain quickly and reduce pain from inflammation.

 Once inflammation and swelling has been alleviated, nourishing and strengthening the muscle tissue around the knee joint and in the upper leg is recommended to realign the patella or strenthen the tendons and muscles surrounding the patella.
-Blood Circulation Boost, via use of the Knee T•Shellz Wrap® will increase blood flow in your leg while helping improve the flexibility of soft tissue.
+Circulation Boost, via use of the Knee T•Shellz Wrap® will increase blood flow in your leg while helping improve the flexibility of soft tissue.

 When you stop moving your knee because it hurts the amount of blood that flows naturally to your knee joint is reduced, limiting your body's natural ability to heal itself.